Office of the Registrar

 6. Only transfer students may receive credit for courses taken at other colleges or universities prior to matriculation at Dartmouth.

-B. Modified Major in History for class of 2023 and earlier
+B. Modified Major in History for Class of 2023 and earlier

 A Modified Major will be approved only if the student provides a convincing written rationale for the intellectual coherence of the proposed program of study.
 This should be produced at least two terms prior to graduation.
 Typically, modifications will not be approved in the last two terms of a student's enrollment.